python/cpython/Doc/library/sqlite3.rst

 Using the connection as a context manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Connection objects can be used as context managers that automatically commit or rollback transactions, *if* there is an open transaction.
+With an open transaction, connection objects can be used as context managers that automatically commit or rollback transactions.
+If the body of the ``with`` statement finishes without exceptions, the transaction is committed.
+If an exception is raised and not caught, the transaction is rolled back.

 If there is no open transaction, the context manager is a no-op.
-In the event of an exception, the transaction is rolled back;
-otherwise, the transaction is committed:

 .. note::